rowanho/distributed_movies/README.md

-Requirements:
-python 3.7
-pyro4

-Running the program on linux (or git bash terminal on windows):
+## Running the program on linux:

+Create a python >=3.7 environment and install requirements:

+    pip install -r requirements.txt

 In the base directory of the project, run start_script.sh:

     source start_script.sh